AliceNN-ucdenver/Iasa/cio-january2025.md

 ## Introduction

+For CIOs leading enterprise transformations, portfolio health isn’t just an operational indicator—it’s a real-time pulse on time-to-market and resilience in a digital-first economy.
+Understanding and tracking the right software delivery metrics is essential to inform strategic decisions that drive continuous improvement.

+In a world that demands rapid delivery and systemic resilience, measuring portfolio health becomes mission-critical.
+Key software delivery metrics—popularized by Dr. Nicole Forsgren, Jez Humble, and Gene Kim in Accelerate—offer a clear lens into how quickly and reliably an organization delivers value.
+By combining these operational insights with portfolio quality attributes, CIOs and chief architects can connect the dots between technical excellence and business outcomes—ensuring that their enterprises remain competitive, innovative, and secure.

 Imagine being tasked with developing a rapidly growing metropolitan area.
 Would you focus solely on approving individual building permits, or would you first establish a comprehensive city plan that considers infrastructure, sustainability, and community needs?
 Unfortunately, many organizations still approach their technology landscape like overeager developers rather than thoughtful city planners – focusing on individual projects without considering the broader ecosystem's health and sustainability.

 The stakes have never been higher.
 In today's digital economy, business objectives like "becoming a leading global wealth management firm" or "being a premier destination for top talent" demand more than just technical excellence.
 They require a fundamental reimagining of how we approach enterprise architecture and technology delivery.